imadoszmt/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly : is a script that dispaly current directory contents including long format, user and group IDs displayed numerically, and hidden files starting with dot

+6-firstdirectory : is a script that creates a directory named my_first_directory in the /tmp/ directory